catid/tabby/README.md

 see the [Calico project](https://github.com/catid/calico/).

+##### Building: Quick Setup

+The `tabby-mobile` directory contains an easy-to-import set to C code that also builds properly for mobile devices.
+In a pinch you can use this code for desktops, though it will tend to run about 1 microsecond slower.

 ##### Building: Mac/Linux

 To build the static library, install command-line Xcode tools and simply run the make script: